loloof64/LuaExperimentComposeMP/README.md

 * age => a random integer between 0 and 120
 * female => true if the person is a female

+You can also insert them by clicking on the list shown when you click on the FAB button.

 ## Credits